sammysamx20/ZooTycoon/README.md

 * You must use inheritance: the classes for monkey, sea otter, and sloth must inherit some traits and behaviors from the animal class, though each of them may also have unique traits or behaviors, as well (e.g. the bonus payout for monkeys).

+* Within your zoo, the exhibit of each species of animal must be represented as a dynamically-allocated array of objects of the appropriate class.

 * Your program should implement the game flow described above.
 The player may play one day at a time until they choose to quit the came.
 At the beginning of each day, you should let the player know how much money they have in the bank and how many adults (>= 3 years old) and babies (< 30 days old) they have of each species.

 * Your program may not have any memory leaks.

 * Your program must be factored into interface, implementation, and application.
 Specifically, you should have one header file and one implementation file for each class, and you should have a single application file containing your `main()` function.
-You should also write a `Makefile` that specifies compilation for your program.
+You should also write a makefile that specifies compilation for your program.

 ## Code style